recursivezero/abcd/src/content/blog/prakash-raj.md

 - **CSS Techniques**:
   - Utilized CSS custom properties (variables) for theming and dynamic styling `(e.g. --item-width, --card-color, --t for transitions)`.
-  - Designed layouts using Flexbox and CSS Grid for responsive, adaptive interfaces `(e.g., gallery and capital page grids)`.
+  - Designed layouts using flexbox and CSS Grid for responsive, adaptive interfaces `(e.g., gallery and capital page grids)`.
-  - Applied gradients, background-clip, and text-shadow for visually appealing headings and cards.
+  - Applied gradients, `background-clip`, and `text-shadow` for visually appealing headings and cards.
-  - Used object-fit, border-radius, and box-shadow to enhance image presentation and card aesthetics.
+  - Used `object-fit`, `border-radius`, and `box-shadow` to enhance image presentation and card aesthetics.
   - Leveraged transitions and transforms for smooth interactive effects `(e.g. hover/active states in gallery and draw controls)`.
-  - Learn about advanced CSS properties like object-fit for images, custom properties for dynamic sizing, and transitions/transforms for animated gallery navigation and item focus effects.
+  - Learn about advanced CSS properties like `object-fit` for images, custom properties for dynamic sizing, and `transition` , `transform` for animated gallery navigation and item focus effects.

 ### Git & Version Control Mastery